lsprangers/lsprangers.github.io/docs/training_and_learning/EVALUATION_FRAMEWORKS.md

 ### Online Evaluation
 Online evaluation revolves around live evaluation of a system running in production and serving users

-Typically, a model is deployed and traffic is routed with some % split so we can perform [A/B Testing](/docs/design_systems/ab_testing/index.md) on it - there's a system design case study around how this works.
+Typically, a model is deployed and traffic is routed with some % split so you can perform [A/B Testing](/docs/design_systems/ab_testing/index.md) on it - there's a system design case study around how this works.
 Users would be assigned to one of $A, B, ... , N$ services based on hashing of `user_ID`

 The ultimate goal is to ensure the system works as intended in real world functions with respect to objective function and metrics

-So as users are sent to different services we record information relating to business needs like Click Through Rate (CTR), Page Views, Site Time (how long they stay on website), Video View Time, etc...
+So as users are sent to different services you record information relating to business needs like Click Through Rate (CTR), Page Views, Site Time (how long they stay on website), Video View Time, etc...

 A/B Testing can be used for any of the [Stages](#stages) listed above, and typically each one has separate metrics / business requirements

 This all helps us to optimize hyperparameter configurations for params like regularization, learning rate, batch size, etc..While also allowing us to compare different functions for models like popularity based, personalized, diversity based, AND differnet objective functions like solving for optimal CTR, optimal time on site, or something different

-Sometimes, solving for new video views will mean pushing click-bait to the top of the users feed, and this would come through during A/B Testing and feedback - at this point we may want to change the objective function we're solving for
+Sometimes, solving for new video views will mean pushing click-bait to the top of the users feed, and this would come through during A/B Testing and feedback - at this point you may want to change the objective function we're solving for